Dog River Pipeline Replacement Project

 Project Location

-The pipeline is located in the Mt.
-Hood National Forest, and the City is working in close partnership with the Forest Service to coordinate trail user outreach and planned construction activities.
+The underground pipeline is located in a protected area in the Mt.
+Hood National Forest.
+The City continues to partner with the Forest Service to coordinate work activities as needed.

 What's New?